fabasoad/linguist-action/README.md

 # Linguist action
 ![Linguist](https://github.com/fabasoad/linguist-action/workflows/Linguist/badge.svg?branch=master)

-This action uses _linguist_ library that is used on GitHub.com to detect blob languages, ignore binary or vendored files, suppress generated files in diffs, and generate language breakdown graphs in _JSON_ format.
+This action uses _linguist_ library that is used on GitHub.com to detect language type for a file, or, given a repository, determine language breakdown in JSON format.

 ## Inputs